learningequality/ka-lite-installers/osx/release-docs/README.md

 1. Click on the KA-Lite logo icon on the Status Menu Bar and select the "Start KA-Lite" menu option.
 1. When prompted that KA-Lite has been started, click on the logo icon again and select "Open in Browser" menu option - this should launch KA-Lite on your preferred web browser.
 1. You will be prompted to create admin user, just specify your username and password on Creat button.
-1. Login using the administrator account you have specified during setup.

 ## Menu Options